Students

 Some facts about copyright law:

-Mitchell Tech offers a wide variety of internet research databases offer a wide variety of online resources such as ProQuest, Gale Virtual Reference Library, EBSCO and more.
-These resources are especially useful for research and writing, but you can find magazine articles, newspaper articles and much more.
+Mitchell Tech offers a wide variety of internet research databases such as ProQuest, Gale Virtual Reference Library, EBSCO, and more.
+These resources are especially useful for research and writing, but you can find magazine articles, newspaper articles, and much more.

 Mitchell Tech students can apply for a library card and check out materials from the Mitchell Public Library.
 A library card from the Mitchell Public Library also grants access to the Dakota Wesleyan University library.